RBG and Finding Equanimity

 But I think that, even more importantly, RBG had equanimity.

 Equanimity was defined by Bodhi as “a state of mind that cannot be swayed by biases and preferences”.
-As humans, we are wired to assign particular judgment values (e.g., “good”, “bad, “painful”, “pleasurable”) to every stimulus that enters our brain.
+As humans, we are wired to assign particular judgment values (e.g., “good”, “bad, “painful”, “pleasurable”, and so on) to every stimulus that enters our brain.
 This process occurs so frequently that we are often unaware of it- this is how implicit bias becomes strengthened.
 As a judge, RBG recognized that "unconscious bias is one of the hardest things to get at."
 And yet she worked to overcome that tendency and embody equanimity with the same ethic of perseverance that pervaded every area of her life.

 Often, as humans, we frequently take a burden or a hardship and we let our thoughts, worries, and stories add unnecessary weight to it.
 This makes us more likely to drop the burden and run, or let it keep us weighted down.
 Lyrics from my favorite Erykah Badu song come to mind, “Bag lady, you gon’ hurt your back, draggin’ all them bags like that…..one day all them bags gon’ get in your way…so pack light.”

-When we teach children about the practice of equanimity, we describe it as the ability to “be like a tree”.
+When I teach children about the practice of equanimity, I describe it as the ability to “be like a tree”.
 When a storm approaches, a tree cannot escape and run from it, and so the tree stays still, roots planted, and bends with the wind while observing the storm, knowing that all storms are impermanent and will eventually cease.
 At the center of the storm is a place of stillness and balance that is our natural state of homeostasis.

-Equanimity is not a state of feeling neutral or indifferent, but rather the practice of returning to a place of peace and stillness to observe the storm, rather than to be controlled by it.
-Another aspect of equanimity is the gratitude that comes with all experiences, even difficult ones; using the former example, the tree can be grateful for new growth after the rain.
-I think this is why I see equanimity so much in people undergoing tremendous hardships and injustice….BIPOC women, children fighting cancer…these life situations bring tremendously deep growth of roots into in the deepest darkest soil.
+Equanimity is not a state of feeling neutral or indifferent, but rather the practice of returning to a place of peace and stillness to observe the storm, rather than to be controlled and blown around by it.
+Another aspect of equanimity is the gratitude that comes with all experiences, even and especially difficult ones; using the former example, the tree can be grateful for new growth after the rain.
+I think this is why I see powerful equanimity so much in people undergoing tremendous hardships and injustice….BIPOC women, children fighting cancer…these life situations bring tremendously deep growth of roots into in the deepest darkest soil.
 This is evident in the words of the brilliant poet, A Scribe Called Quess, as he pays tribute to his grandmother in this moving and powerful piece (the poem follows an opening song at about 1:27): https://www.youtube.com/watch?v=XjrzemTroe8

-Equanimity also requires flexibility of thinking and response, and openness even in the face of strong emotions and opinions.
+Equanimity also requires flexibility of thinking and response, and openness in the face of strong emotions and opinions.
 Even the biggest trees must be able to bend in the wind, or they will snap and fall.
-As RBG stated, “"The greatest figures of the American judiciary have been independent thinking individuals with open but not empty minds—individuals willing to listen and to learn."
+As RBG said, “"The greatest figures of the American judiciary have been independent thinking individuals with open but not empty minds—individuals willing to listen and to learn."

 Finally, when we embody equanimity, we are able to not only grow into strong trees, but we can provide strength, shelter, fruit, shade and support for others.
-Ruth Bader Ginsburg has provided a very stable, tall, prolific tree for all of us to climb, to have a better view of a bigger life.
+Ruth Bader Ginsburg has provided a very stable, tall, prolific tree for us to climb, to have a better view of a bigger life.

 So how can we expand the forest by cultivating our own equanimity?